The convex core of quasifuchsian manifolds with particles: Introduction

 \paragraph{Quasifuchsian manifolds with particles.}

 Quasifuchsian manifolds with particles are defined in the same way as non-singular quasifuchsian manifold.

-\begin{df} A {\bf quasifuchsian manifold with particles} is a complete hyperbolic cone-manifold $M$ isometric to the product $S\times \R$, where $S$ is a closed, orientable surface of genus at least $2$, endowed with a complete hyperbolic metric with cone singularities on the lines $\{ x_i\}\times \R$, for $x_1,\cdots, x_{n_0}$ distinct points in $S$, which contains a non-empty, compact, geodesically convex subset. \end{df}
+\begin{df} A {\bf quasifuchsian manifold with particles} is a complete hyperbolic cone-manifold $M$ isometric to the product $S\times \R$, where $S$ is a closed, orientable surface, endowed with a complete hyperbolic metric with cone singularities of angles in $(0,\pi)$ on the lines $\{ x_i\}\times \R$, for $x_1,\cdots, x_{n_0}$ distinct points in $S$, which contains a non-empty, compact, geodesically convex subset.
+We require that $n_0\geq 4$ if $S$ is a sphere, i.e. that $M$ has at least $4$ singularities, and that $n_0\geq 1$ if $S$ is a torus. \end{df}

+Notice that the definition also makes sense if $S$ is a sphere and $n_0=3$ but then the metric would be uniquely defined (up to isotopy) by the cone angles.
+We are not considering this case for technical reasons but also because there is not much to say about it.

+Given a non-empty convex subset $K$ of a quasifuchsian manifold with particles, then $K$ contains all closed geodesics of $M$ (see \cite[Lemma A.12]{qfmp}) and the inclusion of $K$ in $M$ is a homotopy equivalence (this is proved below).

+Geometrically, quasifuchsian manifolds with particles can be considered as $I$-bundles in the category of hyperbolic 3-manifolds with cone singularities.
+The term ``particle'' comes from physical motivations.
+Quasifuchsian manifolds have Lorentzian siblings called Anti-de Sitter (AdS) globally hyperbolic (GH) manifolds which share many of the key properties recalled above, see \cite{mess,mess-notes}.
+From a physics viewpoint, GH AdS 3-manifolds are a 3-dimensional toy model for gravity, as they model an empty space with negative cosmological constant.
+To go beyond an empty model, massive point particles can be added and modeled as cone singularities along time-like lines, see e.g. \cite{thooft1,thooft2}.
+The resulting GH AdS manifolds with particles display some properties which are parallel to those obtained here, see \cite{cone}.

+The restrictions on the cone angles --- supposed to be in $(0,\pi)$ --- are necessary at several points here, as they were in \cite{qfmp}.
+It seems to be physically relevant, too.
+We will mention some points where this hypothesis is useful below as they occur.
+We do not know whether Theorem \ref{tm:bers}, for instance, can be extended to cone angles less than $2\pi$.
+In the parallel Lorentzian theory concerning globally hyperbolic anti-de Sitter manifolds, new phenomena arise when the cone angles are larger than $\pi$, see \cite{colI,colII}.

 Quasifuchsian manifolds with particles are always considered here up to isotopies.

 \paragraph{Convex co-compact manifolds with particles.}

 The previous definition can be extended to a definition of convex co-compact manifolds with particles.